mr-ansar/layer-cake/doc/source/simulating-http-clients.rst

 The number of threads and processes will be configurable to allow for tuning.

 Implementation uses the machine feature within the **layer-cake** library.
 This style of programming is inspired by finite state machines (i.e. FSMs or active objects).
+An introduction can be found :ref:`here<functions-and-machines>`.

 Rather than defining a function, a machine is defined as a class.
 The class accepts arguments defined using type hints on the :meth:`__init__()` method, and it returns an instance of a type, defined when registering the class with :func:`~.bind()`;

 .. code-block:: python